How do I transfer a prescription from another pharmacy?

 My bottle label says there are refills left but the pharmacy says that it is expired.
 What does that mean?

-Idaho law mandates that all prescriptions are only good for a maximum of one year from the date written.
-Certain medications are only allowed six months.
+Idaho law says that all prescriptions are good for a maximum of one year from the date written.
+Some medications are only allowed six months before they expire.
 Other states may be different regarding this issue.

 What happens if I am out of refills or my prescription is expired?